Ruebennase/EventStoreML/README.md

 When such an event appears, the parser adds that type to its registry.

-If `TypeDeclared` is deemed insufficient for the desired approach it can be used to declare another type-declaring event type.
+If `TypeDeclared` is deemed insufficient for your desired approach it can be used to declare another type-declaring event type.

 If you declare a new type whose schema itself requires both `name` and `schema`, the parser treats that type as a declarer too when an event of that type later appears.
-- That way, a declarer can declare another declarer, and so on.
+- That way, a declarer can declare another declarer, and so on - while a general parser can still validate the entire file.
 - Types that don’t require both `name` and `schema` are just normal data types.
 Types with both but not used as event types are just normal data types, too.

 ```json